All posts should be attached to the ground. Below are the most common scenarios.

 If you decide to order the Anchoring Kit you’ll have all the hardware you need and will not need anything from the hardware store if you are attaching to an existing deck.
 If building on undeveloped ground, just add the concrete and a bit of rebar as described above.
 Choose the anchor kit for the appropriate surface either wood decking or stone, brick or concrete surfaces.

 |7-1/4" x 7-1/4"||1/8"||8"||3/8"||18"||11"||29"||18"||36"|

-Note: At least 3-1/2" clearance between edge and steel to be filled by concrete.
+Note: At least 3-1/2" clearance between edge of footing and anchor is recommended.

-We have installed our structure in Hurricane areas with the Hurricane Wind Anchor kit shown above.
-It is rated to withstand winds of up to 150 mph.
-The Hurricane Wind Anchors are also made from 100% Stainless steel.
+The High Wind anchor is rated to withstand winds of up to 150 mph.
+They are made from 100% Stainless steel.
 See chart above for typical recommended footing depth, but the final footing design will be part of your final approved working drawings that you will receive as part of the ordering process.
-They are normally installed in at a 30 inch minimum depth (or 48" if your posts are 9 1/4" x 9 1/4" or 11 1/4" x 11 1/4").
-They place a significant portion of the anchor in concrete underground as shown in the drawings above.
+They are normally installed at a 30 to 42 inch with a significant portion of the anchor in concrete underground as shown in the drawings above.
 For best results, we recommend doing the concrete work at least 3 days ahead of the Structure install so the concrete will cure prior to attaching the Structure to it.
 You then place the wood posts in the cradle and bolt the wood to the anchor.
-We supply wood trim pieces to hide the metal hardware completely so the bottom of the posts look like they have a wooden boot around them when installation is complete.
+We supply wood trim pieces to hide the hardware so the bottom of the posts look like they have a wooden boot around them when installation is complete.

 Note: If your Structure is placed in a snow area, the concrete must be 6 inches below the frost line.